 Details: 1200 S DuSable Lake Shore Dr., Chicago, IL 60605

-If you’re looking for a great place to visit in Chicago, look no further than Lincoln Park.
+If you’re looking for a great place to visit in Chicago, head out to Lincoln Park.
 This huge park offers something for everyone, from playgrounds and nature trails to sports fields and museums.

 One of the best ways to enjoy Lincoln Park is by renting a bike or taking a walk along the famous lakefront path.
 You can also visit some of the park’s popular attractions, like the free Lincoln Park Zoo or the Peggy Notebaert Nature Museum.